weirdion/lazyboost/README.md

 # LazyBoost

-A simple way to manage your shop listings between Etsy SHop Manager and Facebook Page Shop
+A simple way to manage your shop listings between Etsy Shop Manager and Facebook Page Shop

 ## Features